survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

+If you empty an input now, the new logic should trigger and get rid of the `Note` in question.

 T> We just introduced some interesting behavior to our system.
-Note that as we track edit state on `Note` level, this means if you remove an item before the edited `Note`, the same old element remains edited.
+As we track edit state on `Note` level, this means if you remove an item before the edited `Note`, the same old element remains edited.
 If we want to edit specific data, our data model should change to take this in count.
 Can you see how?

 ## Understanding React Components